 Prescription medications are often used to help patients control the pressure of the eye to prevent further nerve damage.
 Medical management of glaucoma is under care of your eye doctor who will prescribe the medication and closely monitor effectiveness.

 Cypass® Macro Stent

 Cypass is a tiny implant for cataract patients that has helped thousands of people with glaucoma successfully manage their intraocular pressure.
 The device is surgically implanted during cataract surgery and re-opens drainage so eye pressure stays at normal levels.
-For patients who have been managing IOL with medication, Cypass eliminates this need and provides a consistent way to manage glaucoma.
+For patients who have been managing pressure with medication, Cypass eliminates this need and provides a consistent way to manage glaucoma.

 SLT (Selective Laser Trabeculoplasty)

 A simple laser treatment that uses your body’s own healing response to improve fluid flow and relieve pressure.
 SLT uses an advanced laser system to target only specific cells of the eye—those containing melanin, a natural pigment.
 This causes a regenerative response that improves fluid outflow and naturally relieves pressure.
 Only cells that need to be targeted are affected.
 Other tissues are intact.
 The procedure only takes a few minutes.

 If you have experienced any symptoms listed above, it is critical that you schedule an appointment with an eye doctor immediately.
 Call Magruder Eye Institute and describe your symptoms and ask to be seen as soon as possible.